-- If an address is excluded (blacklisted), the address does not display unless the mail includes the user performing the search to assure that a user can always see their own mail.
+- If an address is excluded (blocked), the address does not display unless the mail includes the user performing the search to assure that a user can always see their own mail.

-- The exclusion rules always take precedence; addresses that are whitelisted are searchable only if the exclusion rules do not block the mail.
+- The exclusion rules always take precedence; addresses that are allowed are searchable only if the exclusion rules do not block the mail.

-- If a user is not configured and is a member of a group, then the blacklist/whitelist rules assigned to that group apply to that user.
+- If a user is not configured and is a member of a group, then the allow and block rules assigned to that group apply to that user.

 - If a user is assigned to a group, when the user logs in via Archive Search for Outlook, only that user’s mail displays.
 For example, if an LDAP user has the Auditor role, mail available to the Auditor role does not display.

 Contact your Barracuda Message Archiver administrator for exclusion rules.

 For existing Archive Search for Outlook users, if your URI was originally set up via Group Policy on firmware version 3.1 or earlier, verify that the URI uses HTTPS.
 If the URI was set up using HTTP, update the URI.
 If the URI is not updated, users are automatically redirected to the secure, HTTPS protocol.
 This redirection may require an update to your network firewall rules to allow connectivity to complete on the secure port.

 If you are unable to upgrade from an earlier version of Archive Search for Outlook, you may have corrupted registry keys.
 For more information, see the Microsoft support article Fix problems that block programs from being installed or removed.